rstudio/rsconnect/tests/testthat/_snaps/servers.md

       !
 Certificates may only be attached to servers that use the HTTPS protocol. i Specify an HTTPS URL for the server, or omit the certificate.

-# cloud server errors if not cloud server

-    Code
-      cloudServerInfo("foo")
-    Condition
-      Error in `cloudServerInfo()`:
-      ! `name` must be one of "shinyapps.io", "posit.cloud", or "rstudio.cloud", not "foo".

 # findServer() errors if no servers

     Code